-Nick Boulle competed against the best auto racers in the world — and finished second.
+Nick Boulle competed against the best auto racers in the world — and won big.

 Nick Boulle is usually something of a man about town.
 But the dashing 26-year-old completely disappeared from the Dallas social scene recently.